garden-io/garden/docs/k8s-plugins/local-k8s/install.md

 ### A note on networking for k3s, k3d and Rancher Desktop

-### A note on networking for k3s, k3d and Rancher Desktop

 K3s uses the [service load balancer](https://docs.k3s.io/networking#service-load-balancer) to create a daemonset with a `nodePort` for each service of type `LoadBalancer`.
 Garden installs a NGINX ingress controller by default.
 ServiceLB will create the `nodePort` on the ports 80 and 443 as specified by the ingress controller.
 This `nodePort` is in most cases in the VM running rancher-desktop, K3s or K3ds.
 Therefore there are two options to make that endpoint reachable.

 1. Get the IP of the VM and add an entry to your computer's `/etc/hosts` file for your ingress domain: